Shepherd9912/fpt25_AMD_KV260_activation_track_shepherd_group/README.md

 ## 🚀 Performance Highlights

 The accelerator achieves the following end-to-end system performance at its peak operational frequency of **250 MHz**.
+The tensor evaluated is in size of 64x768 (BFloat16).

 | Function  | Latency (ms) | Throughput (T/s) | Bandwidth (MB/s) |
 | :-------- | :----------- | :--------------- | :--------------- |